-Faculty means any person employed in the faculty role in the JSU Department of Respiratory Therapy.
+Faculty means any person employed in the faculty role in the CHPW.

-Substance abuse means (a) the manufacture, use, sale, purchase, distribution, transfer, or possession of an illegal drug while on University or affiliated clinical site premises or while participating in any University or affiliated clinical site-sponsored or related activity, including any respiratory-related course or clinical training activity; (b) the consumption, possession, or distribution of alcohol, unless approved by the University or clinical agency, by any student, faculty, or clinical faculty while on University or affiliated clinical site premises or while participating in any University-or affiliated clinical site-sponsored or related activity; and (c) a student, faculty, or clinical faculty's use of alcohol or any drug in such a way that the their performance in any respiratory course, including activities at any clinical site, is impaired.
+Substance abuse means (a) the manufacture, use, sale, purchase, distribution, transfer, or possession of an illegal drug while on University or affiliated clinical site premises or while participating in any University or affiliated clinical site-sponsored or related activity, including any nursing-related course or clinical training activity; (b) the consumption, possession, or distribution of alcohol, unless approved by the University or clinical agency, by any nursing student, faculty, or clinical faculty while on University or affiliated clinical site premises or while participating in any University-or affiliated clinical site-sponsored or related activity, including any nursing-related course or clinical training activity; and (c) a student, faculty, or clinical faculty's s use of alcohol or any drug in such a way that the their performance in any nursing course, including activities at any clinical site, is impaired.

-38. POLICY REQUIREMENTS
+POLICY REQUIREMENTS

-38.1.
-Drug and Alcohol Prohibitions and Duty to Notify of Drug/Alcohol Convictions reporting to respiratory related courses and clinical experiences and while at clinical agencies (including parking lots and grounds).
+Drug and Alcohol Prohibitions and Duty to Notify of Drug/Alcohol Convictions

-38.1.1.
-Substance abuse as defined in this policy, or a violation of any term of the Jacksonville State University Drug-Free Workplace Policy while engaged in any University affiliated experience is strictly prohibited.
-All students, faculty, and clinical faculty in the Department of Respiratory Therapy courses or programs are required to abide by these rules when

-- 38.1.2.
-Under no circumstance should students, faculty, or clinical faculty participate in courses or clinical activities while they are impaired. - 38.1.3.
-Students who violate these rules will be deemed to be unable to meet the essential qualifications/functions of the curriculum.
-Students determined to have violated these prohibitions shall be dismissed from the Department of Respiratory Therapy. - 38.1.4.
-A violation by any student of any state or federal statute, or regulation established pursuant to such statute, pertaining to the manufacture, improper possession, sale, use, or distribution of a drug or alcohol is strictly prohibited.
-Any such violation must be reported to the Department Head of Respiratory Therapy within five days.
-Such violation, if substantiated, will result in disciplinary action up to and including student's dismissal from the Department Head of Respiratory Therapy.
-A student who fails to notify the Department Head of Respiratory Therapy within five days of an administrative action or legal conviction for any such violation shall result in dismissal from the Department of Respiratory Therapy. - 38.1.5.
-Faculty or clinical faculty determined to have violated these prohibitions shall result in termination from the Department of Respiratory Therapy.
+- Substance abuse as defined in this policy, or a violation of any term of the Jacksonville State University Drug-Free Workplace Policy while engaged in any University affiliated experience is strictly prohibited.
+All students, faculty, and clinical faculty in the CHPW courses or programs are required to abide by these rules when reporting to nursing-related courses and clinical experiences and while at affiliating clinical agencies (including parking lots and grounds). - Under no circumstance should CHPW students, faculty, or clinical faculty participate in CHPW therapy-related courses or clinical activities while they are impaired. - CHPW students who violate these rules will be deemed to be unable to meet the essential qualifications/functions of the nursing curriculum.
+CHPW students determined to have violated these prohibitions shall be dismissed from the CHPW. - A violation by any CHPW student of any state or federal statute, or regulation established pursuant to such statute, pertaining to the manufacture, improper possession, sale, use, or distribution of a drug or alcohol is strictly prohibited.
+Any such violation must be reported to the Dean of the CHPW within five days.
+Such violation, if substantiated, will result in disciplinary action up to and including student's dismissal from the CHPW.
+A CHPW student who fails to notify the Dean of the CHPW within five days of an administrative action or legal conviction for any such violation shall result in dismissal from the CHPW. - Faculty or clinical faculty determined to have violated these prohibitions shall result in termination from the CHPW.

-38.2.
 Student, Faculty, and Clinical Faculty's Agreement to Submit to Drug Testing and to Consent to Release of Test Results to Department Head of JSU Respiratory Therapy